Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 format X86 macroops.
 \XXX {SHOPULD BE SPECIFIED WELL}

-Although X86Macroop contains additional functions that are used for generating CPP definition and declaration of corresponding macroop class, it will be described soon in the later part of this posting.
+Although the X86Macroop class contains additional functions that are used for generating C++ definition and declaration of corresponding macroop class, it will be described soon in the later part of this posting.

-###microopClasses: dictionary of microop class definition
+### microopClasses: dictionary of microop class definition
 *microopClasses* is a python dictionary containing pair of microop mnemonic string and class definition associated with the mnemonic.
-This dictionary is very important in translating macroop to microops because it should be looked up to find microop classes consiting of macroop.
+This dictionary is very important in translating macroop to microops because it should be looked up to find microop classes consisting of macroop.
 For further details about microop parsing and dictionary generation, please refer xxx

-Also ROM related code is not the scope of this post. please refer XXX.
+Also ROM related code is not the scope of this post.
+Please refer XXX.

-##Parse macroops using MicroAssembler::assemble
+## Parse macroops using MicroAssembler::assemble

 *gem5/src/arch/micro_asm.py*
 ```python